jdersch/PERQemu/PERQemu/Readme.txt

     master.
 The skeezicsb/master should track the original jdersch/master but will occaisionally incorporate a few tweaks to make it work on the Mac and Mono.
 During the summer of 2021, Josh began the work to add a "real Z80" to the I/O board to allow for PERQ-2 emulation, and made big changes to switch from WinForms to SDL2 for the display.
 AWESOME!

-    Status as of October, 2021:
+    Summary of changes on this branch since October, 2021:

-    What's new here is that the new SDL2 Display.cs has been hacked to allow it to run on Mono under macOS.
-The Windows version may be able to spawn a separate thread for SDL's event loop, but on the Mac this is apparently impossible; thus, I've temporarily forced it back onto the main thread.
+    1. New SDL2 Display.cs has been hacked to allow it to run on Mono under macOS.
+The Windows version may be able to spawn a separate thread for SDL's event loop, but on Mac (and Linux?) this is apparently impossible;
+    thus, I've clumsily forced it back onto the main thread.

-    Verified that this version runs on MacOS X 10.11 (El Capitan) AND on 10.13 (High Sierra).
+    2. Verified that this version runs on MacOS X 10.11 (El Capitan) AND on 10.13 (High Sierra).
 These are the newest versions I have available for testing.
 They run in both 32- and 64-bit mode!
 The horrible Mac keyboard hack is no longer required, which is good since we can't